kodekloudhub/certified-kubernetes-administrator-course/docs/02-Core-Concepts/08-Kubelet.md

 In this section we will take a look at kubelet.

 #### Kubelet is the sole point of contact for the kubernetes cluster
 - The kube-scheduler is only responsible for deciding which pod goes on which node.
-It doesn't actually place the pod on the nodes, thats the job of the kubelet.
+It doesn't actually place the pod on the nodes, thats the job of the **`kubelet`**.
-- The kubelet will create the pods on the nodes, the scheduler only decides which pods goes where.
+- The **`kubelet`** will create the pods on the nodes, the scheduler only decides which pods goes where.
-- The create or delete the pods on the nodes as instructred by scheduler on the master.
+- The kubelet create or delete the pods on the nodes as instructred by scheduler on the master.
-- The kubelet in the kubernets worker node, registers the node with the kubernetes cluster.
+- The kubelet in the kubernetes worker node, registers the node with the kubernetes cluster.

   ![kubelet](../../images/kubelet.PNG)